Natural Rubber is the vulcanized product of the juice of the Hevea tree (latex).

-Key Use(s): Mainly used for dampeners due to its ability to absorb vibration.
-Used for stoppers for cost and chemical compatibility.
-Most natural rubber still used for tires.
+Mainly used for dampeners due to its ability to absorb vibration.

-Limitations: Not widely used in sealing industry due to poor compression set performance at elevated temperature and lack to resistance to petroleum based fluids.
-Medical industry has moved away from the use of Natural Rubber because of its allergic reactions after repeated contact.
+Not widely used in the sealing industry due to poor compression set performance and lack of resistance to many fluids.
+Widely banned for medical applications.